Top Day Trips From Chiang Mai:

 Read More: Other Sights Near Chiang Mai.

-10. Hot Springs: All the Hot Springs are pretty under-whelming, but because they are still popular we felt obligated to mention them.
+About The Hot Springs: All the Hot Springs near Chiang Mai are pretty underwhelming, but because they are still popular we felt obligated to mention them.
 There are 3 different hot spring that are often visited by tourists.
-Mae Khajan Springs are located almost halfway between Chiang Mai and the White Temple at about an hour either of them.
+Mae Khajan Springs is located almost halfway between Chiang Mai and the White Temple at about an hour either of them.
 This Hot Spring is the ultimate tourist trap with tons of vendors stalls and a man-made geyser but if you blink you might miss the small well-like Springs.
 Local women clutter around the small Spring selling eggs for you to boil.

 The other two Springs are right next to each other and are about 25 miles East of Chiang Mai.
 Roong Aroon Springs costs 90 Baht and San Kamphaeng Springs costs 40 Baht for Adults and 20 Baht for Kids.
-The advantage of these Springs are that there won’t be all the tourist and the Springs themselves seem less man made than Mae Khajan does.
+The advantage of these two hot springs are that they won’t filled with tourists and the springs themselves seem less man-made than Mae Khajan does.

-12. Chiang Rai: About a 3 hour car ride or a short plane trip North of Chiang Mai.
+About Chiang Rai: This small northern city could have become a real jewel except the capital of the Lanna Kindom was move from Chiang Rai to Chiang Mai in 1296 which stunted its development.
 There really isn’t much to see in Chiang Rai and Chiang Mai is 1,000 times cooler.
 The only time you are bound to go through Chiang Rai is on a Day Trip on your way to the Golden Triangle.
+Getting Here: About a 3-hour car ride or a short plane trip North of Chiang Mai.

 Side Trips Further From Chiang Mai:

-13. Pai Mountain (Mae Hong So, Thailand): A 4 hour very windy drive up Highway 1095 leads to a backpackers paradise and the best camping in Thailand.
+About Pai Mountain: A 4 hour very windy drive up Highway 1095 leads to a backpackers paradise and the best camping in Thailand.
 When we say windy drive, we mean it as the road to Pai is famous for its 762 curves.
 The mountain itself is loved by Outdoorsmen and Hippies alike.
 Maybe the coolest thing to see near Pai Mountain the secluded Pem Bok Waterfall which drops 60 feet from the top of an enclosed cave.
 Te top of the cave is open allowing plenty of light and the pool of water below the cave is safe enough to both swim and wade in.

 Even if you are not into the Backpacker or Hippie scene the town of Mae Hong So is located close to the top of the mountain an has a ton of hostels, hotels, resorts, and spas.
 Expect that most of the 350 hotels will be full in the Winter months if you don’t book ahead of time.
 Pai Mountain may be accessible within a day either by plane or bus/van, but you really need to commit a couple days to be able to enjoy it.

 Getting To Pai Mountain From Chiang Mai: You can take a bus from Chiang Mai’s Arcade Station (across from the new bus station) right to Mae Hong So in 4 hours for just 75 Baht.
 The Public Buses kind of suck though and you are better off taking the White/Orange vans from the Bus Station cost 150 Baht but only take 3 hours and leave every 30-60 minutes.
-You can also fly to Mae Hong So right from Chiang Mai if you have higher budget and the flight only takes 25 minutes.
+You can also fly to Mae Hong So right from Chiang Mai if you have a higher budget and the flight takes less than an hour.

 http://www.chiangmai-carnival.com/3.html, 500 Doi Suthep tour, 1400 Doi Inthanon only Nov-Feb